Jukoo/CovidWidget/README.md

 it's based on **conky 1.10.x** except that there are no other dependencies.

-A simplist and standard desing
+A simplist and standard design
 if you are a regular user on conky you can modify the .conkyrc file for a design that suits you.

 ![IMG](IMG/schoot.png)